pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

 {{< /fragment >}}

 {{< fragment >}}
-- Proving logical atomicity for the map operations of lazy JellyFish.
+- Proving logical atomicity for the map operations of lazy JellyFish
 {{< /fragment >}}

 {{< fragment >}}